 Fresh pomodorini directly from Italy.
 Small, bursting with flavour cherry tomatoes ideal to eat with pasta in a fresh homemade sauce or as a 'Caprese' salad; on top of buffalo mozzarella.
 The cherry tomato is also consumed as a fruit because its flesh is very sweet.

 The fruits are small, elongated in shape compared to the more rounded cherry tomato.
 It has a thick and firm texture and the taste has a good balance between acidic and sweet.
 Low in calories but with an intense aromatic flavor, the date tomato is rich in minerals, vitamins A and C.

 Celery is a long green plant that grows in stalks with leaves on the ends.
 It makes an excellent low fat snack and can be eaten raw or cooked.
 Celery is available all year round.
-Storage If you wrap celery, top to bottom, in foil, and put it in your fridge, it will last up to 10 days without going rubbery.
-Nutrition Celery is an excellent source of dietary fibre and a good source of Potassium, which counters an overload of Sodium in our bodies.
-Ideal Use Celery is highly versatile ? it’s a great low fat snack, great in stews and casseroles and great for a little extra crunch in a salad.
+If you store celery, wrap top to bottom, in foil, and put it in your fridge, it will last up to 10 days without going rubbery.
+Celery is an excellent source of dietary fibre and a good source of Potassium, which counters an overload of Sodium in our bodies.
+Celery is highly versatile, it’s a great low fat snack, great in stews and casseroles and great for a little extra crunch in a salad.
 Celery can be eaten cooked or raw, it tastes good either way.